-English 12 Grade 12 British Literature
+Grade 12 English 12 British Literature

 British Literature is a survey course of the literature of England.
-The focus is on selections from

-Beowulf to modern authors.
+The focus is on selections from Beowulf to modern authors.
 Students analyze and interpret the literature in written form and class discussions.
 Students study and discuss novels, poems, short stories, and plays.
 Instruction emphasizes critical reading and thinking, vocabulary and writing, and opportunities for oral presentations.
 Students complete the requirement for the Senior Graduation Project with a Research Paper on their individual topics.
 Documentation is MLA style.

-Credit/Weight 1.0/6 Advanced Placement AP English Grade 12 (Prerequisite: Successful completion of Honors English 11 with a "B" average or higher)
+AP English Credit/Weight 1.0/6 Advanced Placement Grade 12 (Prerequisite: student request, teacher approval, and administrative approval)